 Skip to contents

-Using pre-built atlases requires nothing beyond R. Creating your own atlases requires external software.
-This vignette covers what you need and how to set it up.
+Using pre-built atlases requires nothing beyond R. Creating your own atlases may require external software depending on the pipeline.

 FreeSurfer